jens-a-e/step_tracker_2/ReadMe.md

 # Repository Contents

 * **/Arduio** - C/C++ code for Arduino and Adafruit Feather boards
-* **/Circuit Pyhton** - Prototypes written in Circuit Python enabling quicker iterations between code and testting.
+* **/Circuit Pyhton** - Prototypes written in Circuit Python for the Adafruit Feather Sense board enabling quicker iterations between code and testting.
+* **/tools/** - Contains custom tools and utility scripts for data handling and analysis.

+# Notes

+To enable Circuit Python on the Adafruit nrf52840 Feather Sense, follow this guide: https://learn.adafruit.com/adafruit-feather-sense/circuitpython-on-feather-sense

+Exmaple code for the *Adafruit Feather nRF52840 Sense* can found / is copied form here: https://learn.adafruit.com/adafruit-feather-sense

 # Licenses